atom/atom/docs/creating-a-theme.md

 Syntax themes don't need to provide any variables to other themes and only target elements within the editor.

+To create a UI theme, do the following:

+1. Fork one of the following repos
+  1. [atom-dark-ui]
+  1. [atom-light-ui]
+1. Open a terminal in the forked theme's directory
+1. Open your new theme in a Dev Mode Atom window (either run `atom -d .` in the terminal or use `cmd-shift-o` from atom)
+1. Change the name of the theme in the theme's `package.json` file
+1. Run `apm link` to tell Atom about your new theme
+1. Reload Atom (`cmd-r`)
+1. Enable the theme via the themes panel in settings
+1. Make changes!
+Since you opened the theme in a Dev Mode window, changes will be instantly reflected in the editor without having to reload.

 ## Development workflow

-There are a few of tools to help make theme development much faster.
+There are a few of tools to help make theme development fast.

 ### Live Reload